by: Linda Pinizzotto, DStG – Dame Order of St George – Founder CEO COA – Condo Owners Association

-On behalf of the Condo Owners Association (COA) we would like to clarify some of the details outlined by MPP Rosario Marchese in Today’s Toronto Star.
-The Condo Owners Association which is a non profit Association representing and advocating for Condo Owners Rights is a Stakeholder in the Condo Act Review as announced on June 8, 2012 by the McGuinty Government.
-This Review is a three-stage collaborative approach with public engagement to modernize the Condominium Act.
+Condo Owners Association (COA) we would like to clarify some of the details.
+The Condo Owners Association is a non profit Association representing and advocating for Condo Owners Rights is a Stakeholder in the Condo Act Review as announced on June 8, 2012 by the McGuinty Government. https://news.ontario.ca/en/release/21256/building-a-better-condominium-act This Review was a three-stage collaborative approach with public engagement to modernize the Condominium Act.
 An up-to-date report of Stage One Findings and an overview of the process to include move forward measures can be found on www.COAontario.com under Condo Act Review.

 The Province of Ontario contracted Canada’s Public Policy Forum to create an Advisory Group of experts in the condominium sector.
 There are several members of our Provincial Government; in particular Ministry of Consumers Services involved and there was a Resident’s Panel which included 36 randomly selected condo owners and residents from across Ontario for consultation.
-My own experience as the Founder President of the Condo Owners Association includes 17 years as the President of 2 Condo Boards, 33 years as a Realtor and as a Director and Government Relations Chair of a Real Estate Board.
-I founded COA understanding the problems and difficulties over real world experiences, challenges and solutions in new vs resale condominiums to include warranty coverage (Tarion) and investment value vs maintenance fees vs reserve funds to identify the need for a long term sustainable future for all condominiums.
+Linda’s own experience as the Founder President of the Condo Owners Association includes 17 years as the President of 2 Condo Boards, 33 year well known Veteran Realtor and as a Director and Government Relations Chair of a Real Estate Board at the time she founded the COA.
+She understood the problems and difficulties over real world experiences, challenges and solutions in new vs resale condominiums to include warranty coverage (Tarion) and investment value vs maintenance fees vs reserve funds to identify the need for a long term sustainable future for all condominiums.

 The Advisory Group includes condominium service related trades representation and their Associations and new construction representation from Builders and Associated Associations however their expertise has assisted in identifying concerns on the present Condo Act and potential resolutions.
 The Condo Owners Association involvement provides 100% representation and advocacy for Condominium Owners.

 COA would like to see the revised Condo Act include a strict mandate of consumer protection measures whereby Board of Directors fine process for non-compliance of the Act to ensure good governance and transparency, Government Licensed Property Management Firms and Property Managers; third party holders of Proxies to prevent the present day abuse and fraud plus good dispute resolutions and a series of other important changes.
-While we commend MPP Rosario Marchese for his initiatives with the Private Members bill; the Condo Act is too complex and needs the structure of this Advisory Group of Professionals who are involved on a day to day bases in the Condominium world.
+Sadly, the electronic system is not fool proof to prevent fraudulent proxies.
+In fact many Condo Board of Directors use this system to push Condo Owners into signing changes to By-Laws and the Condo Declaration when they constantly spam Condo Owners to advise them they must sign.
+They do not have to sign, in fact if anyone has a Corporation that is doing these types of Spams, they should immediately report it to the CAO, Condo Authority of Ontario.
+They need to protect their Human Rights and not be forced into signing off due to intentional, consistent spams.
+Virtual AGM’s have not been a good practice for Condo Owners.
+The Boards are not visible and/or accountable behind the screen.
+They have the ability to shut down anyone where they feel a comment may not be favourable to their practices.
+While we commend MPP Rosario Marchese for his initiatives with the Private Members bill in 2014; the Condo Act is too complex and needs the structure of this Advisory Group of Professionals who are involved on a day to day bases in the Condominium world.
 We originally had concerns on the possibility of biased recommendations however we have all developed a high level of working respect.
 The Condo Owners Association stands strong to represent and advocate on behalf of Condo Owners.
 If there is one complaint that has surfaced time and time again is the apathy amongst Condo Owners.
 One important point is to remind Condo Buyers and Owners to educate yourself about condominiums.
 The COA website provides you with an excellent resource of information.